jColeChanged/jColeChanged.github.io/_posts/2013-7-03-a-search-engine-study.md

 how to make a toy search engine that ranked search results using some of the same scoring metrics that Google is known to have used.

-I think the coolest thing I learned from this section was that its pretty easy to use multiple metrics at the same time.
+I think the coolest thing I learned from this section was that it's pretty easy to use multiple metrics at the same time.
 You can just sum up the metrics and sort as normal, as long as you've normalized the return values.
-If you want one thing to be more important then another all you need to do is add a weight to each metric.
+If you want one thing to be more important than another all you need to do is add a weight to each metric.
 It becomes not too dissimilar to calculating GPA.
 You multiply how well it did by how much credit things were worth to get the total amount of credit.

 I suppose this section isn't complete unless I touch on the one famous algorithm that I implemented as a part of this chapter.
-Pagerank.
+PageRank.

-Pagerank is a famous algorithm developed by the founders of Google.
+PageRank is a famous algorithm developed by the founders of Google.
 It defines the rank of every page to be the chance that a user would have reached that page given that they had started at a random initial website and proceeding to follow links randomly for a while.